Scorvia-Solutions/Javelin/README.md

 # Javelin
-Mirrored privately on Gitlab, This Repository holds the IaC for SkyCrypt on Kubernetes.
+Javelin is a Github Repository holds the IaC for SkyCrypt on Kubernetes.